Coburg Football Club: Club symbols

 Coburg competed as the Lions from 1925 until 2001.
 The logo was presented in a shield format and was used until the Richmond alignment in 2001.
 Under its alignment with Richmond, the club changed its logo and its nickname to the Tigers.
 The design of the Tiger is based around Richmond's logo, which was identical at the time.
 The colour scheme was changed to match that of Coburg's so the club could still have some of its identity.
 This was the logo until the severing of the link in 2013.
 The club went back to its roots in 2014, and became the Lions again.
-The Lion was back on the emblem.
+The lion was back on the emblem.
 However, the scroll remained from the Lions' tenure with the Tigers.
-A new, more modernised logo was created for the 2015 season.
+A modernised logo featuring a body-less lion head was created for the 2015 season.
+The current logo was introduced in 2025 and is a near-replica of the original patch from 1925, with the "Coburg Lions" name emblazoned on the top and bottom of the crest and only the old VFA logo removed from the design.

 Rivalries

-The club has strong rivalries with Port Melbourne, Williamstown and Preston.
+The club has strong rivalries with Port Melbourne and Williamstown.
 The rivalry with Port Melbourne stems from both clubs particularly spiteful encounters throughout the 1980 VFA season culminating in the 1980 grand final which Port won by 11 points.
 This was added to further in 2018 when Lions captain Tom Goodwin walked out of the club to play for Port Melbourne and later in 2021 when its star midfielder Marcus Lentini also joined the Borough.
 The rivalry with Williamstown originated in the 1980s.
 After the Seagulls narrowly beat Coburg to claim the 1986 VFA premiership, the Lions would go back to back in 1988 and 1989 beating Williamstown on both occasions.
-Coburg and the Preston/Northern Bullants share a strong local rivalry and compete in the Battle of Bell Street.